sluugdemogithub/gh-slides/_slides/github-demo.md

 Or have you ever discovered a bug, came up with a fix, and wanted to share the fix with others?
 Well, I have.
+The good news is that more often than not, I was using OpenSource software.
+The even better news is that it was likely hosted on GitHub given that over 20 millions public projects are hosted there.